artdecocode/typal/README.md

 - <kbd>externs</kbd>: enable the externs mode;
 - <kbd>noSuppress</kbd>: don't add `@suppress` annotations (see the [files](#keeping-types-in-separate-file) section below).
 - <kbd>ignore:_nsType,Type</kbd>: the types to ignore when placing JSDoc into JS files.
 This can be useful, for example, when the package is built with _Depack_ and has no dependencies, but depends on imported types from other packages.
 Therefore, these imported types need to be vendored using a separate file, and then imported from there, rather than from their original source file.
 See [`@zoroaster/mask/types/vendor.js`](https://github.com/contexttesting/mask/blob/master/types/vendor.js) and [`@zoroaster/mask/types/index.js`](https://github.com/contexttesting/mask/blob/master/types/index.js) for a practical application.
+- <kbd>skipNsDecl</kbd>: Disables the declaration of the namespace.
+The types will still be prefixed with a namespace, but it won't be declared at the top as `/** @const */ var ns = {}`.
+This is useful when the externs are split by multiple files, and the namespace will only need to appear in one of them, otherwise the `Variable _ns declared more than once.` error will be thrown.

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/6.svg?sanitize=true" width="25"></a></p>